 I am a graduate of the University of Georgia where I received a Master’s Degree in Clinical Practice Social Work.
-After graduation, I provided therapy with HIV+ men and women in individual and group settings at Positive Impact, Inc.
+After graduation, I provided therapy with HIV+ adults in individual and group settings at Positive Impact Health Centers.

-To enhance my psychotherapy experience, I also completed an intensive three-year psychotherapy residency program in the psychotherapeutic treatment of trauma, sexual addiction, and attachment-related mental illness at Metropolitan Counseling Services in Atlanta, GA.
+To enhance my psychotherapy training, I also completed an intensive three-year psychotherapy residency program in the psychotherapeutic treatment of trauma, relationship issues, anxiety disorders, and attachment-related mental illness at Metropolitan Counseling Services in Atlanta, GA.

-My current clinical experience includes providing individual, couples, and group therapy in a private practice setting.
+My current clinical experience includes providing individual and group therapy with adults in a private practice setting.
 To learn more about the issues I work with in my practice, please visit My Treatment Approach and Specialties.

-I also offer clinical assistance around the issue of Clergy Self-Care, helping clergy from all denominations and ecumenical backgrounds to find their balance for effective ministry.
+I am also pleased to offer clinical assistance around the issue of Clergy Self-Care, helping clergy from all denominations and ecumenical backgrounds to find their balance for effective ministry.

-Educated as a social worker, I truly believe that there is a undeniable correlation between a person and their environment.
+Educated as a clinical social worker, I truly believe that there is an undeniable correlation between a person and their environment.
 I utilize foundational theories of human behavior and look at social systems to assist clients through their change process to healthier living, relationships, and surroundings.

 I am currently licensed in the state of Georgia as a Clinical Social Worker #CSW004510.